 And finally, grab your kitchen supplies.
-This recipe uses a 10″ or 12″ cast iron skillet, but you could adjust it and use different size skillets, a cast iron griddle, or a non-enameled cast iron dutch oven.
-(Check the recipe card for the full supply list.)
+This recipe uses either a 10″ cast iron skillet or 12″ cast iron skillet, but you could adjust it and use different size skillets, a cast iron griddle, or a non-enameled cast iron dutch oven.

 Once you’re at the campsite (or bonfire), get the campfire ready.
 Then, roughly cut the dough to fit your pan, folding over any extra dough.